Bond, rent and service charges in residential parks

 - the amount being charged.

-You may be charged separately for bottled gas if this is supplied by the park operator.
-You can only be charged for what you use.
+A resident can be charged separately for bottled gas if this is supplied by the park operator.
+A charge can only be made for gas used.

 Concessions for residents